Plain English

 Operating Profit

-Operating Profit is the money a company makes from its core business activities, after paying for the costs to run those…
+Operating Profit is the money a company makes from actually running its business, after paying for the costs directly ti…

 Payout Ratio